netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 Starting **August 1, 2025**, a subscription will be required to access advanced [Netzero](https://www.netzero.energy) features such as automations, dynamic tariffs, utility integrations, and diagnostics.
 USD pricing is **$6.99/month** or **$69.99/year** (a 16% discount).
-Local pricing will vary by currency and VAT.
+Local pricing will vary by currency and VAT: [Pricing details](https://www.netzero.energy/pricing).

 Read on to learn why we are introducing subscriptions, how Netzero can save you more than the cost of a subscription, and the future improvements this change will support.